-To price shop go to https://www.the-efa.org/rates/ and multiply the number of pages by 250 (the average number of words per document page).
-For example, their basic editing fee averaged $30 for 5 pages (times 250 words equals 1,250 total words).
+To price shop go to https://www.the-efa.org/rates/ and multiply the number of pages by 250 (which is the average number of words per Word document page).
+For example, their basic editing fee averaged $30 for 5 pages.
+Five pages times 250 words equals 1,250 total words.
 My price for 1,250 words is $6.25 to $15.
 Everything is cheaper in the midwest.

-Based on the writer’s preference, I can edit in either softcopy or hardcopy.
-However all documents should have the following format:
+Based on the writer’s preference, I can edit either a softcopy or hardcopy.
+However, all documents should have the following format:

 •Double spaced lines